Tesla Model 3 review

 Slide into the front seats and you can see how brilliantly minimalism can work in a car.
 Even the vents are hidden in a single, slim crease that stretches across the Model 3 and looks like a design feature rather than a vent.

-The dash is dominated by a screen, of course – in this case a slim, landscape-mounted 15-inch monitor.
-It controls absolutely everything, including the air-flow direction from those vents, steering wheel adjustment and more.
+The dashboard is dominated by a screen, of course – in this case a slim, landscape-mounted 15-inch monitor.
+It controls absolutely everything, including the air-flow direction from those vents, the windscreen wipers and more.

 You may think that having everything on the screen could be problematic, and although Tesla has put the most important driver information as close to the driver as possible, you do have to look further away from the road to check your speed than you would usually.

 A head-up display would be a welcome addition that’d go some way to solving this problem.
 Otherwise, it doesn’t take much time to become familiar with the screen’s menu layouts and how to use the two switches on the steering wheel, which is also a bit plasticky-feeling and too chunky for our tastes.

 Much has been mentioned about Tesla quality, but we were impressed with the perceived solidity and material finish of our test car.
 It all felt impressively solid and classy.
 As good as Audi?
 No. But it isn't too far off, and it's an apparent improvement on the occasionally patchy fit and finish you can find in the Model X and Model S.